Winter Olympics: Germany's secret bobsled weapon | DW | 02.02.2022

 "There's a lot of data we gather in the simulation," von Schleinitz said.
 "We see what is happening with the bob, if the bob is sliding or if it's gliding straight.

-Oelsner, one of the pilots who took part in a bobsled test event in Beijing last October, says the Olympic course has "very unique" characteristics.
+Oelsner, one of the pilots who took part in a bobsled test event in Beijing in October, said the Olympic course had "very unique" characteristics.

 "You really have to experience it to understand it," he said.
 "The track is particularly long.
 It has a few special passages and combinations that you don't find anywhere else in the world.
 It's a very fine line between fast and slow, between winning and losing everything."